 Recipients of other scholarships are eligible for this scholarship program as well.
-You must have at least a 3.0 cumulative GPA in order to be eligible.
-In addition, you must have a completed faculty/staff nomination form in order for your application to be reviewed.
+You must have at least a 3.0 cumulative Illinois Tech GPA in order to be eligible.
+Additionally, you must have a completed Illinois Tech faculty/staff nomination form submitted in order for your application to be reviewed.

-How to apply
+How to Apply

 Please follow the steps outlined below to apply for the Leadership Academy scholarship:

-- Fill out the below and submit the scholarship application no later than February 1, 2016 at 11:59 p.m.
-CT.
+- Complete and submit the scholarship application no later than February 16, 2020 at 11:59 p.m.
+CT

-- Leadership Academy staff will contact you to schedule your LEAD (Leadership Experience for Assessment and Development) appointment.
+- Leadership Academy staff will contact you to schedule your LEAD (Leadership Experience for Assessment and Development) appointment

-- Center for Research and Service staff will conduct LEAD sessions and notify participants of scholarship awards.
+- Center for Research and Service staff will conduct LEAD sessions and notify participants of scholarship awards

-- Center for Research and Service staff will provide all participants with feedback from their LEAD session.
+- Center for Research and Service staff will provide all participants with feedback from their LEAD session

 Scholarship awards will be announced during the month of April.
 Also, during April, all finalists who participated in the LEAD process will be offered feedback regarding their performances through written reports and group feedback sessions.
 The focus of this feedback will be on professional growth and career development.

-Finally, prior to the summer break, Leadership Academy scholars will be invited to attend an orientation session and leadership development workshop to kick off their formal involvement in the Leadership Academy.
-Feedback regarding scholars’ performance in the LEAD process will also be incorporated into this development experience.
+Finally, prior to the summer break, Leadership Academy Scholars will be invited to attend an orientation session and leadership development workshop to kick off their formal involvement in the Leadership Academy.
+Feedback regarding Scholars’ performance in the LEAD process will also be incorporated into this development experience.